fusioncharts/dev_centre_docs/chart-guide/standard-charts/heat-map-chart.md

 ## Create a gradient legend

-A gradient legend is a pane of blended colors derived from the `colorRange` definitions, and features a linear scale is drawn with two draggable pointers.
+A gradient legend is a pane of blended colors derived from the `colorRange` definitions and features a linear scale is drawn with two draggable pointers.
 Each color you define for a numeric range blends with the next color, forming a gradient strip.
 Each point on the gradient scale represents a unique color and value.
 So, all the different values in the chart appear in unique colors as per the position on the gradient scale.

 Use the following attributes to configure a gradient legend: